July 29, 2025

 Finally, we've got the Titleist T200.
 Titleist is like the Volvo of golf – reliable, respected, and a bit on the pricey side.

 The T200s are great all-rounders, but they might not have quite the same forgiveness as the Mavriks.
+They fall into a similar category but with less offset and a more compact head size.

 My Personal Experience